 To all licensed home care providers who are now or may provide some home and community based services reimbursed by Medicaid waivers and licensed by DHS.
 Housing with Services establishments and Home Management providers who are not also licensed as home care providers by MDH are not included in the integrated licensing.

-Effective July 1, 2013, legislation passed that requires the Department of Health Compliance Monitoring Division (MDH) and the Department of Human Services Licensing Division (DHS) to jointly develop recommendations to the Legislature in 2014 an integrated licensing system for those agencies that provide both licensed home care services under 144A and Home and Community Based Services (HCBS) required to be licensed under Minn.
+Effective July 1, 2013, legislation passed that requires the Department of Health Health Regulation Division (MDH) and the Department of Human Services Licensing Division (DHS) to jointly develop recommendations to the Legislature in 2014 an integrated licensing system for those agencies that provide both licensed home care services under 144A and Home and Community Based Services (HCBS) required to be licensed under Minn.
 Stat.
 Sec.
 245D.
 The agencies are working on developing the recommendations and we need your input as we move forward in drafting our recommendations.

 What is Integrated Licensing?